 - Go to the Integrations menu and select API Access Keys.

 - On the API Access page, click Create New API Key.

 - In the dialog that pops up, you’ll be prompted to enter a Description for your key.
 You will also have the option to create the key as Read-only; leaving this box unchecked will create a full access key.

 - Once you have filled in your options, click Create Key.

 - Once you click Create Key, you will see a dialog displaying your key and confirming the options you filled in on the previous step.
-Make sure to copy this key into any application that needs it now, as you will not have access to the key after this step.
+Note: Make sure to copy this key into any application that needs it now, as you will not have access to the key after this step.
 If you lose a key that you created previously and need access to it again, you should remove the key and create a new one.
 Click Close once you have successfully copied your key.

 - Once created, you will see your key appear in the list of keys on the API Access page, with versioning noted.